AIRBORNE SPEEDWAY

 From the ACT Office Archives

 Living one minute from the track, and operating successfully on a shoestring, Danny Bridges is the typical Airborne story.
-Many of its best talents were slowed down mostly by having limited funds.
-Bridges somehow overcame that for many seasons.
+Many of

 2005 would see a local Airborne driver and successful DIRT member, Mike Perrotte take over the speedway, in hopes of keeping the lower divisions, with the headliners being dirt-style modifieds running on pavement.
 Perhaps, being one of the locals and a very, very tough man, Perrotte can bring law and order to Airborne and make the whole thing work.
 How large a crowd he can draw will probably continue to be a concern.